syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 ### Auto generate columns for custom type

-By default columns are also auto generated for custom type properties and for parent properties of complex properties in the data object.
-In case of complex properties, use the [SfDataGrid.AutoGenerateColumnsModeForCustomType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AutoGenerateColumnsModeForCustomType) to auto generate columns for either parent property, inner properties of the parent or both parent and inner properties.
+By default, columns are also auto-generated for custom type properties and parent properties of complex properties in the data object.
+In the case of complex properties, use the [SfDataGrid.AutoGenerateColumnsModeForCustomType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AutoGenerateColumnsModeForCustomType) to auto-generate columns for either the parent property, inner properties of the parent, or both the parent and inner properties.

 {% tabs %}
 {% highlight xaml %}